pprahul/awnahealthcare.github.io/index.md

 **How to cite**
 If you use this dataset or code, please cite:

-"Personalized NIR Spectral Embeddings for Non-invasive Blood Glucose Trend Computation from Human Palms", Durga Padmavilochanan, Pratibha Prabhakaran, Zeena Subramonia Pillai, Arsha Chandran Beena, Hari Prasad P. M, Shereena Shaji, Rahul Krishnan Pathinarupothi, P. Venkat Rangan, (in-review) Journal of Biophotonics, 2026.
+"Learning Personalized NIR Representations for Non-Invasive Glucose Trend Detection", Durga Padmavilochanan, Pratibha Prabhakaran, Zeena Subramonia Pillai, Arsha Chandran Beena, Hari Prasad P. M, Shereena Shaji, Rahul Krishnan Pathinarupothi, P. Venkat Rangan, (in-review) BMC Medical Informatics and Decision Making, 2026.

 **Data License:** CC BY-NC 4.0
 This dataset is shared for academic and non-commercial research use only.